Our Services

 Published on: 3/18/2026

-There are several factors to consider.
-Below you will also find red flag symptoms that require urgent care, including loss of bowel or bladder control, groin numbness, progressive leg weakness, trauma, or fever with back pain, plus when to see a doctor if pain lasts 4-6 weeks or worsens, and options like strengthening, physical therapy, medications, or injections if stretching alone is not enough.
+However, sciatica isn't always simple.
+Red flag symptoms require urgent care: loss of bowel or bladder control, groin numbness, progressive leg weakness, trauma, or fever with back pain.
+See a doctor if pain lasts 4–6 weeks or worsens.
+When stretching isn't enough, options include strengthening, physical therapy, medications, or injections.

 The good news?
 In many cases, gentle, targeted movement can reduce pressure on the nerve and provide meaningful relief.
 Below are five doctor-approved sciatica stretches for immediate relief that are safe for most people when done correctly.